christophstrasen/WorldObserver/docs_internal/api_proposal.md

   `WorldObserver.helpers.square`, `WorldObserver.helpers.room`,
   `WorldObserver.helpers.zombie`, and so on.
 - `enabled_helpers` is keyed by these types (`square`, `room`, `zombie`, `vehicle`, `spatial`, `time`, …).
-The value controls which row field the helper set should look at:
+The value controls which per‑observation field the helper set should look at:
   - `true` means “use the default field name for this type”, e.g.
-    `observed.square` for `square`, `observed.room` for `room`.
+    `observation.square` for `square`, `observation.room` for `room`.
-  - a `string` value (for example `"nearbySquares"`) means “attach this helper set, but have it read from `observed[<that string>]` instead”.
+  - a `string` value (for example `"nearbySquares"`) means “attach this helper set, but have it read from `observation[<that string>]` instead”.
-- This allows custom or derived streams to reuse existing helper sets even when they expose a type under a different row key.
+  - This allows custom or derived streams to reuse existing helper sets even when they expose a type under a different per‑observation field name.
   - Stream methods are thin delegators that always dispatch through the helper tables, so helpers remain patch‑able: updating `WorldObserver.helpers.square.squareNeedsCleaning` is enough for all streams with `enabled_helpers.square` to see the new behavior.

 ### Shape of `subscribe` callbacks

-- `subscribe` callbacks always receive a **row** called `observed`.
+- `subscribe` callbacks always receive a **single observation table** called `observation`.
-- `observed` is a plain Lua table with one field per world type (schema) that the stream exposes, for example `observed.square`, `observed.room`, `observed.zombie`, or `observed.vehicle`.
+- `observation` is a plain Lua table with one field per world type (schema) that the stream exposes, for example `observation.square`, `observation.room`, `observation.zombie`, or `observation.vehicle`.
 - Each of these fields is the schema‑tagged instance table (with its own `RxMeta`), following LQR’s row‑view conventions; missing sides of joins appear as empty tables rather than `nil`.
-- Advanced users may also access `observed._raw_result` as an escape hatch to the underlying LQR `JoinResult`, but typical mod code should work only with the typed fields on `observed`.
+- Advanced users may also access `observation._raw_result` as an escape hatch to the underlying LQR `JoinResult`, but typical mod code should work only with the typed fields on `observation`.

 @TODO explore if instead of subscribe we could could also offer to emit a Starlit LuaEvent

 ### Predicate-based filtering

 - ObservationStreams expose a `filter` method:
-  `stream:filter(function(observed) return ... end)`.
+  `stream:filter(function(observation) return ... end)`.
-- This is a thin, advanced escape hatch that behaves like lua‑reactivex `filter` applied to the underlying observable of `observed` rows: the predicate runs once per emission and decides whether that observation should be kept or dropped.
+- This is a thin, advanced escape hatch that behaves like lua‑reactivex `filter` applied to the underlying observable of per‑emission `observation`
+  tables: the predicate runs once per emission and decides whether that observation should be kept or dropped.
-- The predicate receives the same `observed` row shape as `subscribe` (`observed.square`, `observed.room`, `observed.zombie`, etc.), making it easy to express custom conditions without introducing new helpers.
+- The predicate receives the same `observation` shape as `subscribe` (`observation.square`, `observation.room`, `observation.zombie`, etc.), making it easy to express custom conditions without introducing new helpers.
 - Use `filter` for bespoke or complex logic; prefer named helpers for common, reusable predicates so that beginners can stay on helper chains.